Native American Programs

 Appeals

-Appeals are only available for unsuccessful applicants upon a finding of ineligibility for funding and are subject to ANA regulations at 45 CFR 1336.35.
+Appeals are only available for disqualified applicants upon a finding of ineligibility for funding and are subject to ANA regulations at 45 CFR 1336.35.
 For existing recipients, appeals in regards to disputes may take place in accordance with 45 CFR Part 16, subject to the limitations of the Appendix A.

 Renewals